 Mutual agreements between Huston-Tillotson University and other area institutions have been established to facilitate easy transfer of college course work.
-Students interested in transferring from one of these institutions to Huston-Tillotson University should confer with the Registrar's Office and follow the equivalent course agreements established for each academic program.
+Students interested in transferring from one of these institutions to Huston-Tillotson University should confer with the Office of Records and Registration and follow the equivalent course agreements established for each academic program.